Status as of June 2022

 3.4 App for storing COVID-19 certificates

-Furthermore, the app can be used to check the validity of stored certificates.
 The installation and use of this app are voluntary.
 Since COVID-19 certificates contain health data and thus particularly sensitive personal data, the software of the app for storing certificates has been programmed in such a way that content cannot be passed on without the user's consent.
-No personal information from the COVID-19 certificates is transmitted by the app for storing certificates to the FOITT information systems in accordance with sections 3.1 to 3.3, except in the case of voluntary retrieval of certificates with data minimisation or voluntary conversion into another electronic format by the user (see sections 3.4.2 and 3.4.3 below).
+No personal information from the COVID-19 certificates is transmitted by the app for storing certificates to the FOITT information systems in accordance with sections 3.1 to 3.3, except in the case of voluntary retrieval of certificates with data minimisation or voluntary conversion of COVID-19 certificates by the user (see sections 3.4.2 and 3.4.3 below).

 Retrieval for updating the list of signature certificates from the information system as described in section 3.1 and the list of revoked certificates (or their certificate identifiers) as described in section 3.3 may be logged on the server systems of the FOITT for the purpose of maintaining information and service security.
 Technical data about the user's device, such as operating system version, app version, IP address, etc., is transmitted and stored with each retrieval.
 The validity checks carried out in the app do not trigger any server requests, as they are performed using the locally cached lists, without any personal data being transmitted.